 More often than not, it all comes down to how they care for others.
 We are naturally drawn to people who make us feel genuinely good to be around.
 That is, people who are caring and compassionate to those around them.

 What exactly does ‘caring’ mean?
 And why is it so important?

 Caring is one of the six positive Moorelands character qualities that make up the “Pillars of Character”, on top of trustworthiness, respect, responsibility, fairness, and citizenship.

-This is why it’s so important for children to have positive role models in their lives who not only teach children about being caring, but also exhibit caring behaviours themselves.
+This is why it’s so important for children to have positive role models in their lives who not only teach children about these qualities but also exhibit these behaviours themselves.
 By teaching your children about caring today, you are giving them the skills to help them lead happier, more fulfilled lives tomorrow.